 By 2000, all the Reutter kids had moved out.
 Joan’s husband had died a few years before, and she found herself alone in the house that once held 15.
 According to Meg, her mother felt the loneliness of the empty house.
 “It’s such a big place,” she told her kids.
 “I don’t need all this.”
 Her kids encouraged her to look for a ranch in Grandmont Rosedale, because, as Meg explains, “her whole world was there.”
 Ranches are few and far between in Grandmont Rosedale though, so Joan moved out of the neighborhood, not far from where Meg lives.
 This past October at age 91, Joan passed away.

 MAKING COMMUNITY FOR FUTURE FAMILIES

 The Reutter kids are spread far and wide now, with only Meg living in the Detroit area.
-Meg’s kids have played in the Rosedale Grandmont Little League, she has brought her kids to volunteer on Detroit Project Day, and every spring Meg does her best to bring at least a couple of her 5 kids to June Day.
+Meg has attended many a June Day with her kids, often participating in the long standing Run for the Roses.
 It’s one thing to list the ingredients of what makes a neighborhood great – good neighbors, community activities – it’s something far different to participate in a community.
 Going to events and volunteering at events keep a neighborhood vibrant.
 And chances are good that your participation will inspire other families and neighbors to take their turn at organizing the parade, or coaching soccer, or even creating a new community event so that coming generations will choose Grandmont Rosedale as a wonderful place to raise a family.